PE001-812

 A. Know and understand

-Demonstrate Functional knowledge and understanding of biblical and philosophical ethics.
+Demonstrate Advanced knowledge and understanding of biblical and philosophical ethics.

 B. Be able to

-1. Discuss the major themes of biblical ethics
+1. Analyse the major themes of biblical ethics.

 C. Be in a position to